douglasgreen/news/notes.md

 ## Headings

-Write a title and a 3 paragraph story about this topic from the news:
+Write a title and a 3 paragraph news story about this topic from the news:

 ```
 ## Politics & Governance